RENTAL CAR ACCIDENT – MN ATTORNEYS

 It gets a bit more complicated if YOU are injured in an accident while you are driving a rental car, particularly if the other driver is at fault and is uninsured or underinsured.

-The bottom line is that people who own a car or truck in MN and you have insurance on it, should be covered for rental cars to the same extent as their personal coverage.
+The bottom line is that people who own a car or truck in MN, and have insurance on it, should be covered for rental cars to the same extent as their personal coverage.
 (But again, READ your auto insurance policy and talk to your agent to determine your particular coverage.)
 However, if you do not have your own auto insurance, you should consider buying separate coverage if you rent a car.

 Pam Rochlin previously was a partner at Meshbesher and Spence where she gained big firm experience, but can now provide small firm attention.
 We will make sure you get the compensation you are entitled to.
 You can meet with a MN car accident lawyer at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
-A car accident lawyer can also meet you at your home to discuss your rental car accident in in surrounding cities including Rogers, Brooklyn Park, Maple Grove, Chaska, Chanhassen, Apple Valley, Burnsville, Maplewood, St. Paul, etc.
+A car accident attorney can also meet you at your home to discuss your rental car accident in in surrounding cities including Rogers, Brooklyn Park, Maple Grove, Chaska, Chanhassen, Apple Valley, Burnsville, Maplewood, St. Paul, etc.